bayu07750/MaterialAndroidForDevelopers/README.md

 - Copy the code.
 - Generate Material 3 color schemes based on a given image.
 - Customization options:
   - Dark theme support
   - Change theme
   - Modify shape
   - Change font family
 - Support for other languages
 - Survive configuration changes
+- Apply a theme to the app using a color scheme generated from any given image.

 ## 🛠️ Tech Stack